Nu-Chrome Metal Restoration Customer Testimonials

 All your chrome work is installed and looks better than it did coming out of the factory.
 It sparkles.
 If this is your normal quality, I'd probably be blown away by the concours level.

 Great work!
 It really makes the car look stunning.

-Hope all is well with you.
-Well I finally finished the Chrysler and took some photos (available here).
+I finally finished the Chrysler and took some photos (available here).